jsheflin/UnitConverter/README.md

 ## Testing

-To run simple test, command python test.py
+To run simple test, on command line in the project, type:

+python -m unittest

+Expect a list of potential unit conversions, and 5 failures from incorrect answers on cup conversions.

 ## Installation